 Dog Travel Tips

-When deciding whether or not to take your pet on vacation with you, there are several factors you must consider first.
-For example, you pets age.
-Is he too old to travel?
+- Is your dog too old to travel?
 Some older pets simply can not handle the stress of traveling, particularly on long journeys or by plane.
 If this is case, please do not take your pet with you.

-Even if you are only traveling in the car with your pet, it is always wise to attach a collar to the pet containing his name and your name, as well as your phone number and address.
-A pet can run off at any time while our backs are turned, and this is the safest assurance that you will get him back.
+Even if you are only traveling in the car with your pet, it is always wise to attach a collar to the dog containing their name, your name, your phone number and address.
+A pet can run off at any time while your back is turned, and this is the safest assurance that you will get him back.
 Your pet should already be microchipped.
-This provides a good way to link a lost pet to you.
-This is a vital pet travel tip so please adhere to it!
+This provides a good way to link a lost dog to you.